Mandatory Employee Training

 Title IX for Higher Education

-In this course, employees will learn to recognize examples of sexual discrimination in higher educational settings, how to respond effectively to complaints of sexual discrimination and identify how institutions can show compliance with Title IX athletic regulations.
+In this course, employees will learn to recognize examples of sexual discrimination in higher educational settings, how to respond effectively to complaints of sexual discrimination and how to best intervene as a bystander.
 (Chemeketa Policy & Procedures for Title IX)

 Campus Security Obligations Under Federal Law